Peter Lawrence (anthropologist)

-Peter Lawrence (1921 – 21 December 1987) was a British-born Australian anthropologist and pioneer in the study of Melanesian religions.
+Peter Lawrence (1921 – 21 December 1987) was a British-Australian anthropologist and pioneer in the study of Melanesian religions.

 Lawrence was born in Lancashire, and read classics at the University of Cambridge.
-Between 1942 and 1946 he served in the Royal Navy before returning to Cambridge at the end of World War II.
+Between 1942 and 1946, he served in the Royal Navy before returning to Cambridge at the end of World War II.
 He conducted his first fieldwork among the Garia people in southern Madang Province, Papua New Guinea in 1949–1950.
 Supervised by Meyer Fortes, he received his PhD in 1951 with a thesis entitled "Social structure and the process of social control among the Garia, Madang District, New Guinea".

-Lawrence held teaching positions at the Australian National University (1948-1957), the Australian School of Pacific Administration (from 1957), the University of Western Australia (1960-1963), the University of Queensland (1966-1970), and the University of Sydney (1963-1965 and 1970-1986).
+Lawrence held teaching positions at the Australian National University (1948-1957), Australian School of Pacific Administration (from 1957), University of Western Australia (1960-1963), University of Queensland (1966-1970), and University of Sydney (1963-1965 and 1970–1986).

-Lawrence's early work was, in the British tradition, an examination of Garia social structure.
-However, Lawrence's portrayal of Garia social structure was by anthropologists of the day because the picture he painted differed so greatly from orthodox models of the time.
-Lawrence published ethnographic accounts of Garia life in Land Tenure Among The Garia: The Traditional System of a New Guinea People (1955) and (in roughly similar form) Studies in New Guinea Land Tenure (1967, which included work by Ian Hogbin as well).
-It was not until 1984 that Lawrence finally published Garia: An Ethnography of a Traditional Cosmic System in Papua New Guinea.
-At that point, the academic community recognized that Lawrence's account of the Garia was not just accurate, but years ahead of its time.
-In the end, Lawrence's careful ethnography was vindicated and the earlier models that he challenged were recognized to be inaccurate.
-In 1967 he published a long, satirical poem entitled "Don Juan in Melanesia" mocking the structure-functionalism that he opposed.